Journey To Become A Multi-Millionaire

 - Beginning 2020, the income from stock trading is included and reported as 1099-B.

 Over the past few years, I have invested across many different types of alternative assets through Reg D 506(c) platforms: personal loans through a peer-to-peer lending marketplace, small business loans through a hedge fund, and hard money loans and bridge loans through real estate crowdfunding platforms.
 In more recent years, I focused on aggressive capital growth by investing heavily in litigation finance.
 My passive income has grown slowly over time.
-It has finally exceeded my active income for the first time in 2021.
 Concentration provides a path to get rich, diversification provides a path to stay rich.

 Money Affects My Behavior and Beliefs